pmonks/alfresco-bulk-filesystem-import/README.md

 * [Alfresco DevCon 2011 presentation](http://www.slideshare.net/alfresco/taking-your-bulk-content-ingestions-to-the-next-level)
 * [Ohloh stats](https://www.ohloh.net/p/alfresco-bulk-filesystem-import) - note: not yet updated to read from github
 * [Blog post describing the approach](http://blogs.alfresco.com/wp/pmonks/2009/10/22/bulk-import-from-a-filesystem/) (very out of date at this point)

-Finally, development of v2.0 of the tool moved to github some time ago, and is being managed as a [separate project](https://github.com/pmonks/alfresco-bulk-import).
-This project will remain in place for those who wish to access older versions of the tool (e.g. those who are still using Alfresco v4.x or earlier).